Jasonandy/awesome/awesome-javascript/README.md

   </a>
 </p>
 <p align=center>
-  You are what you want to be.
+  You are what you want to be. - w.b
 </p>

 # awesome